- Design: Hirotaka Sato, Kentaro Nagasawa, Ryohei Tsutsui

 - Business Planning: Delta Capital Investments

-Rebuilding of Kaga Dormitory at Otsuma Women's University, which was 72 years old and was located in the former Kunio Yanagita residential area.
-This former site has been designated as a cultural property designated by Shinjuku City as a historical site related to Kunio Yanagida.
+Reconstruction of the 72-year-old Kaga Dormitory of Otsuma Women's University, which was located on the old Kunio Yanagida residential area.
+This former residence site is set as a cultural property designated by Shinjuku Ward as a historic site related to Kunio Yanagida.

-To build a new dormitory in this historic area, our team was selected for a comprehensive business competition from design to construction and operation.
+Our team was selected through a comprehensive business competition to build a new student dormitory on this historic site, from design to construction and operation.

-The scale is 1 story underground and 6 stories above ground with a total floor area of approximately 9,400 square meters.
-The total number of rooms is 1, including 253 private rooms (for 6 person) and 17 shared rooms (for 270 people), which can accommodate about 350 people.
+The building is a reinforced concrete structure with one basement floor and six floors above ground, with a total floor area of approximately 9,400 square meters.
+There are 253 private rooms (for 1 person) and 17 shared rooms (for 6 people) for a total of 270 rooms, which can accommodate about 350 people.

-The design was based on the philosophy of "not just a place to live, but a place to encourage student growth."
+The design was based on the philosophy of "not just a place to live, but a place that encourages student growth."

-At the core is the idea of shared space.
-The shared volume runs east and west through the volume of the dormitory room divided into three buildings in the north and south directions.
-The shared kitchen has an open kitchen and lounge integrated with daily traffic lines.
-This public space can be used not only for various educational programs but also for promoting active exchanges and enhancing essential communication skills in society.
+At its core is the idea of shared spaces.
+The dormitory room volume is divided into three buildings in the north-south direction, and the shared volume runs east-west.
+In the shared volume, an open kitchen and lounge are integrated with the daily flow line.
+This common space can be used not only for various educational programs, but also as a place to promote lively exchanges and improve communication skills that are essential in society.

-There are four courtyards between each building that have been seasonally planted.
-The arrangement surrounding this courtyard allows you to feel the seasons and nature from inside.
+Four courtyards with seasonal plants were set up between each building.
+The arrangement surrounding this courtyard makes it possible to feel the seasons and nature from the inside.

-The facade, which is set back in steps from the road, greatly reduces the feeling of pressure on the neighborhood.
-In addition, a rich variety of seasonal plants are provided, combined with deep unglazed border tiles to create a calm appearance suitable for a quiet city.
+The façade, which is set back from the road in a stepped fashion, greatly reduces the feeling of pressure on the neighborhood.
+In addition, we planted a wide variety of plants with a sense of the season, and combined with the deep unglazed border tiles, we have created a calm atmosphere suitable for a quiet townscape.

-The entrance hall is made of wood to create a soft atmosphere.
-The glass-covered common area on each floor illuminates the ceiling with indirect lighting, and the lights seen from the road are intended to give the warmth of the "home" when returning home.
+The entrance hall uses plenty of wood to create a soft atmosphere.
+The glass-enclosed common area on each floor illuminates the ceiling with indirect lighting, and the light seen from the road is intended to make you feel the warmth of "home" when you come home.